lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/download.rst

 **Release notes**

-* This version is a major release that adds support for Python3.
+* This version is a minor release that adds support for Python 3.x.
   This addresses `issue#43 <https://github.com/lbl-srg/EnergyPlusToFMU/issues/43/>`_ on github.

 * This version fixes a bug which was causing an incorrect parsing of the Runperiod.